tjntomas/HADashboard-widgets/custom_widgets/basecamerastream/README.md

 # A Camera Stream widget for HADashboard.

+!!!
+This widget has been updated to work with Appdaemon version 4.

 To use this widget, you need to:
 1. Copy the basecamerastream folder to your custom_widgets folder.
 Your custom_widgets folder should be in your Appdaemon conf directory      and need to be created if it does not exist.
 2. copy the camerastream.yaml file from the custom_widgets folder to your custom_widgets folder.